 They watched as this newest slime became ALIVE!

-Both children and adults (who are familiar with the Frankenstein story) will enjoy this book.
+Although Victoria initially runs away from her creation, "cursing her chemistry skills," in the end, Goop (as Victoria names him) becomes her new lab partner, and together they come up with slime recipes which they share at the end of the book.Both children and adults (who are familiar with the Frankenstein story) will enjoy this book.
 The recipes at the end are a nice addition to a fictional picture book.
 The author has inserted a STEM connection too as Victoria learns the importance of recording her observations and results.

 (Information for us picture book writers who want to know more about the illustrator side of things!)